-2. Note also that Ernie, Inc. - the current owner - has abandoned the property and moved out of state.
-Neither this corporation or Ernie Entrepreneur as an individual is likely to cooperate in signing a new covenant today or an amendment to an original covenant that was signed in 1940.
+3. Note also that Ernie, Inc. - the current owner - has abandoned the property and moved out of state.
+Neither this corporation nor Ernie Entrepreneur, as an individual, is likely to cooperate in signing a new covenant today or an amendment to an original covenant that was signed in 1940.
 This may pose practical difficulties in satisfying the requirements of Section 10)(a)(2).

-3. In order to secure the consents required by this section, it is likely that the agency will require the party seeking the amendment to provide notice to the parties whose consent is required by the statute.
+4. In order to secure the consents required by this section, it is likely that the agency will require the party seeking the amendment to provide notice to the parties whose consent is required by the statute.

-4. Note that this section does not require the consent of intermediate owners of the real estate - in our example, if the original owner in 1940 was Peter Plating, and the current owner is Ernie, Inc., then Rabbit Warehouses, Inc., would not be required to approve an amendment to the covenant.
+5. Note that this section does not require the consent of intermediate owners of the real property - in our example, if the original owner in 1940 was Peter Plating, and the current owner is Ernie, Inc., then Rabbit Warehouses, Inc., would not be required to approve an amendment to the covenant.
 Rabbit would have been bound by the covenant when it bought the parcel in 1975.
 Since there is no allegation that Rabbit took any action in violation of the covenant, and Rabbit conveyed the property to Ernie without retention of any interest in the property, Rabbit would not be affected by the covenant and therefore need not sign the amendment.

-5. Finally, the drafters contemplate that the covenant may be amended or terminated with respect to only a portion of the real estate that was originally subject to the covenant.
-Thus, for example, if a covenant originally covered 100 acres of real estate and as a result of remediation activity, 50 acres of the site eventually became completely free of contamination, the parties might agree to terminate the activity and use limitations on the cleaned up 50 acres while leaving the covenant in place on the remaining land.
+6. Finally, the covenant may be amended or terminated with respect only to a portion of the real property that was originally subject to the covenant.
+Thus, for example, if a covenant originally covered 100 acres of real property and as a result of remediation activity, 50 acres of the site eventually became completely free of contamination and pose no further environmental risk, the parties might agree to terminate the activity and use limitations on the cleaned up 50 acres while leaving the covenant in place on the remaining land.

-6. As provided in Section 11(b), this Act does not limit the agency's regulatory authority under other law to regulate an environmental response project.
+7. As provided in Section 11(b), this Act does not limit the agency's regulatory authority under other law to regulate an environmental response project and the agency may be well advised to consider the implication of this provision in drafting a specific environmental covenant.
 Thus, for example, if new science suggested a need for additional monitoring or remediation at a contaminated site beyond that mandated in a recorded environmental covenant applicable to that site, the agency's authority to require that additional work would depend on other law, while its authority to impose the remediation cost on other parties may depend both on that law and on the terms of any prior agreements the agency may have executed with potentially liable parties.

-Under this Act, however, the agency would be prevented from administratively releasing or amending real estate covenants without approval of the parties designated in this section.
+Under this Act, however, the agency would be prevented from administratively releasing or amending real property covenants without approval of the parties designated in this section.
 Given the potential legal liability of the parties in the two chains of title who may be affected by an amendment to or termination of the covenant, this is an appropriate outcome.

-At the same time, the drafters recognize that, over time, it may not be practical to identify the original parties or their successors in order to secure their consent.
+However, over time, it may not be practical to identify the original parties or their corporate successors in order to secure their consent.
 Section 10(a)(3) provides a judicial mechanism by which the need for absent parties' consent may be avoided.